Lesson 6 of 7 - learn to parent (nurture) effectively

 Listens empathically to each adult child and grandchild

-Models and teaches effective communication with other family members
+Models and teaches effective communication with all other family adults and kids (Lesson 2)

 Knows how to spot and resolve significant loyalty conflicts